Blaqadonis/Odditt/README.md

 <h1 align="center">🔎 Odditt</h1>

 <p align="center">
-AI-powered Audit Document Intelligence built with RAG, local LLMs, LangChain, Gradio, and FAISS.
+Built with RAG, local LLMs, LangChain, Gradio, and FAISS.
 </p>

 A local, RAG-based document Q&A tool for audit/accounting documents, with a grounding score,